The winners of the 2012 student short video competition, from Budmouth College, Dorset.

 As a PSA teacher member, you are invited to take advantage of our speakers programme for schools.
 Academics from across the politics discipline are available to visit your school free of charge to give lectures to your students on any subject of your choice related to the A level or Higher curriculum.
 The PSA will pay all travel costs, even where these exceed the costs of teacher membership.
 More information on the programme can be found here.

 We have also launched our 2013 Student Short Video Competition, and Secondary School Campaign Slogan Competition, which are a great way of getting your students thinking creatively about Politics.
-Click the competition titles to view further information.
+Click the competition titles to view further information, and for guidance on how to upload your video, see this file.

 For information relating to the number and types of university courses on offer, look no further than our university courses section.
 Politics can be studied at a wide range of Higher Education institutions, just under a hundred establishments, with over 800 courses from which to choose.
 There is a wide variety of combinations and options for the aspiring politics/international relations student, for example: Politics and Television Studies, Divinity and International Relations, and Politics and Arabic, to name a few.